WenzyWong/bacNeo/README.md

            └── SAMPLE_unmap_R2.fq
     ```

 - `--extract-matrix` would aid in bacterial read count / CPM-normalization / abundance matrix.
 Make sure that you have already run `bacNeo --bacc` to produce bacterial information per sample.

+    See usage:

+    ```
+    bacNeo --extract-matrix [ -d BACC_OUT_DIR ] [ -l TAXONOMY_LEVEL ] [ -n NORM ]

+        --extract-matrix    Extract matrix using specified parameters
+        -d, --dir           Directory path for matrix extraction -l, --level         Taxonomic level for calculation
+        -n, --norm          Normalization method name, including 'raw_count', 'CPM', and 'abundance'

+    Note: Make sure that you have already run 'bacNeo --bacc' to extract bacterial reads in all samples
+    ```

     After successfully running the command, a `.txt` file would appear in the same directory path of your input path.
 For example, if you calculate the abundance matrix for species level, a file named `matrix_abundance_s.txt` would appear.

 - `--bach` can predict HLA alleles for each patient sample from genome datasets.
 If you use the sampe genome data to run `bacNeo --bacc` previously, you could skip the alignment process to save time.

+    See usage:

+    ```
+    (Predict HLA-alleles from WGS / WES data) bacNeo --bach [ -1 FQ1 ] [ -2 FQ2 ] [ -r REF ] [ -g GENES ] [ -o OUT ] [ -t THREADS ]
+    (or if you have already used WGS / WES in 'Module 1 - Run bacc', you could also run) bacNeo --bach [ -c BACC_PATH ] [ -g GENES ] [ -o OUT ] [ -t THREADS ]

+        --bach              Predict HLA-alleles
+        -1                  Paired-end clean data (R1) in fastq format -2                  Paired-end clean data (R2) in fastq format -r                  Reference fasta file for bwa alignment, either hg38 or hg19 -g                  The name(s) of HLA type(s)
+                            HLA types include: HLA-A, HLA-B, HLA-C, HLA-E, HLA-F, HLA-G, MICA, MICB, HLA-DMA, HLA-DMB, HLA-DOA, HLA-DOB, HLA-DPA1, HLA-DPB1, HLA-DQA1, HLA-DQB1, HLA-DRA, HLA-DRB1, HLA-DRB5, TAP1, and TAP2
+                            It is recommended to use HLA class I types (A, B, and C), if your are interested in intra-tumour bacterial neoantigens
+                            If you would like to impute multiple HLA types at once, you could input the types one by one, e.g., -g HLA-A -g HLA-B
+        -o                  Output directory path
+        -c                  Directory path containing pre-processed BAM files -t                  [Optional] Number of threads (Default threads = 16)
+    Notes:
+        1. Make sure that you have already run 'bacNeo --download-db' to generate required databases
+        2. If you have genome data, it is recommended to run the second workflow to save space and time
+        3. For multiple samples, it is recommended to use independent directories for each sample
+    ```

     Taking HLA-A as an example, the output folder would look like:

     ```
     bach/